pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 ## Search

 ### Global Searches
-The mobydick Client is able to search through every aspect of mobydick, regardless of whether it is a chat message, journal entry or any available telephone book.
+The desktop Client is able to search through every aspect of the pascom phone system, regardless of whether it is a chat message, journal entry or any available telephone book.
 ![Screenshot - Global Searches](../../images/client_search.png?width=80% "Global Searches")

 You can of course also filter your searches be specific entry types